A Brief Conversation with

 Rachel McCallister

-Meet Grandma Rachel, a timeless figure in my life.
-One cloudy December, we walked in her backyard while I recorded our chat and took pictures.
-She expressed frustration with the constant marijuana smell from her young neighbor, highlighting the generational gap and her old-fashioned values.
-Inspired, I began a project documenting our conversation, envisioning it as a book or website to understand Rachel's hometown, Ruston, and its history.
-Here’s a snippet of our conversation.
+Meet Grandma Rachel, a constant part of my life.
+One cloudy December day, we strolled in her backyard while I recorded our chat and snapped some photos.
+She spoke about the constant marijuana smell from her young neighbor, showing her old-fashioned values and the widening generational gap in her neighborhood.
+Inspired, I started a project to document our conversation, imagining it as a book or website about her hometown, Ruston, and its history.
+Here’s a clip from our talk.
 Have a listen.

 Influenced by the slab serif type found on a series of vintage postcards, I chose Produkt — a versatile typeface from Commercial Type.
 Its light weights are elegant, the middle weights practical, and the heavy weights convey authority.
 If Rachel were a typeface, she would be Produkt.